What is Doxa?

 Who owns the land where we build houses?

-One of the requirements for a family to receive a Doxa home is that they own the land we build on.
+One of the requirements for a family to receive a Doxa home is that they own the land.
 This is important because we want to make sure the family we build with gets to keep their home.
-If they don’t have documents proving the land is theirs, someone can claim the land, and the new house upon it is theirs.
-How much then does land cost?
-Just as in the US, land value depends on a lot of variables.
-In general, though, the families we build with are currently paying about $3,000-10,000USD for their plots.
-Usually they pay a down payment of about $100-400USD, and then monthly payments of $75-150USD for four to six years.
-When we build for a family they have not necessarily finished these payments, but have begun the process.
+If they don’t have documents proving the land is theirs, someone else could claim the land and the new house upon it.

 Where are people from?

-About 20% of the families are originally from Tijuana or elsewhere in Baja California.
+About 20% of the families that receive houses are originally from Tijuana or elsewhere in Baja California (the Mexican state just below California).
 The rest have moved to Tijuana hoping for work or to escape the violence in states farther to the south.
-Sinaloa is the most common origin, being home to a little less than quarter of the families, and many others come from Michoacán, Jalisco, Guerrero and Puebla.
+Sinaloa is the most common origin, being home to a little less than 25% of the families, and many others come from Michoacán, Jalisco, Guerrero and Puebla.
 Some of these families have come to Doxa immediately after arriving in Tijuana while others have lived in Tijuana for years, staying with family, renting, or living in small shelters on the land you will soon build a home on.

-What are we really giving when we build a house? / What impact does this have on a family?
+What impact does a house have on a family?
+What are we really giving when we build a house?

 What happens after we leave?